The 5 steps to Sainthood

 When one miracle has been officially attributed to the candidate’s intercession, he or she can be beatified, at which time the name of “Blessed” is added to the church’s calendar to be remembered at public Masses.

 Fr.
 Seelos was one of five people declared Blessed on April 9, 2000 in Vatican City.
 Five shrouded tapestries depicting the five Servants of God to be beatified hung from the façade of St. Peter’s Basilica during the ceremony.
 After Archbishop Francis Schulte of New Orleans read a brief biography of Fr.
-Seelos before the Holy Father, all eyes turned to view Seelos’ tapestry, the second from the left.
+Seelos before the Holy Father, all eyes turned to view Seelos’ tapestry (at left).
 The veil was drawn back to reveal an inspiring portrait of Blessed Seelos featuring St. John Neumann, immigrants, children, St. Mary’s Assumption church and even a steamboat on the Mississippi River.
 The original oil painting and tapestry are on display at the National Shrine of Blessed Francis Xavier Seelos.

 When a second miracle has been officially attributed to a Blessed, the candidate can be officially recognized as a saint.
 The names of saints are included in the church’s public and official prayers; churches may be dedicated and Masses celebrated in their honor.